 Step 1.
 Before we install any software, it’s important to make sure your system is up to date by running these following apt-get commands in the terminal:

-Download Python using following command from python official site:
+Download Python using the following command from python official site:

-Once the process is complete, check version of Python 3:
+Once the process is complete, check the version of Python 3:

 Congratulations!
 You have successfully installed Python.
 Thanks for using this tutorial for installing Python 3 on your Debian 9 system.
 For additional help or useful information, we recommend you to check the official Python website.